json-schema-org/website/pages/specification-links.md

 The next unreleased draft is a work in progress.
 You can [give feedback and get involved on GitHub](https://github.com/json-schema-org/json-schema-spec).

-The specification links here link to the XML and JSON sources.
+The specification links here link to the raw sources.
 We do not provide rendered [work-in-progress](work-in-progress) drafts except near the very end of a publication cycle, during the final review period.

  - Core: [jsonschema-core.md](https://github.com/json-schema-org/json-schema-spec/blob/main/jsonschema-core.md)
  - Validation: [jsonschema-validation.md](https://github.com/json-schema-org/json-schema-spec/blob/main/jsonschema-validation.md)